HOUSE BILL REPORT

 Fiscal Note: Not requested.

-Effective Date: Ninety days after adjournment of session in which bill is passed.
+Effective Date of Substitute Bill: The bill takes effect 90 days after adjournment of session in which bill is passed.

 Staff Summary of Public Testimony:

 (In support) Electronic monitoring such as a video camera in a room can be important to the family of a loved one with dementia who is alleging abuse.
 In such a situation, a family may be unable to determine whether allegations of abuse are justified without being able to monitor the situation from their homes.
 It could work like a traffic camera.
 The state has prevented a family home where wiring was already installed from installing a camera, stating privacy concerns.